 The Office of Scholarships and Financial Aid at the University of Houston will help you review your financial aid opportunities to support your program abroad.

-For more information on Learning Abroad opportunities, please visit University’s Learning Abroad website.
+For more information on learning abroad opportunities, please visit the University’s learning abroad website.